The NuQuatic Technology

 PROVEN CAPABILITY

 NuQuatic’s ability to rapidly deploy large scale water treatment processes was put to the test in April of 2020.
 The State of Florida had a brewing crisis on its hands when a lined phosphate process stack at Tampa Bay’s Piney Point site began leaking, threatening to spill 800 million gallons of toxic waste into Tampa Bay.
-To address this emergency, Florida called on NuQuatic to deploy our galvanic and electrolytic treatment process or phosphorus and nitrogen.
-Working around the clock NuQuatic achieved the impossible in building a fully operational treatment facility in less than 17 long days and nights.
+To address this emergency, Florida called on NuQuatic to deploy our galvanic and electrolytic treatment process for phosphorus and nitrogen.
+Working around the clock NuQuatic achieved the impossible in building a fully operational treatment facility in 17 long days and nights.
 We were successful in treating hundreds of millions of gallons of this toxic water to standards that met or exceeded surface discharge requirements at treatment rates of over 1,000 GPM.
 NuQuatic is humbly grateful for the opportunity to have led the effort to avert a major environmental disaster in the Tampa Bay metropolitan area.
 Additional large scale nutrient removal treatment systems were designed, constructed, and operated at Lake Apopka and Lake Okeechobee

-The underlying technology that supported nutrient treatment was further developed and extended in the ADVANTAGE process to collect, concentrate, and destroy PFAS.
+The underlying technology that supported nutrient treatment was further developed and extended in the ADVANTAGE™ process to collect, concentrate, and destroy PFAS.
 Modifications include recycling of the aluminum adsorbent and incorporation of an integrated destruction step to enable treating and destroying PFAS on-site.
-The Advantage process has been proven effective at removing PFAS from complex waters such as municipal wastewater and groundwater with high levels of organic co-contaminants at the bench and in field studies.
+The ADVANTAGE™ process has been proven effective at removing PFAS from complex waters such as municipal wastewater and groundwater with high levels of organic co-contaminants at the bench and in field studies.

-ADVANTAGE PFAS TREATMENT: HYDROCARBON CO-CONTAMINATED WATER
+ADVANTAGE™ PFAS TREATMENT: HYDROCARBON CO-CONTAMINATED WATER

 2000 gallons of groundwater containing 60+ mg/L of total organic carbon and 10,000 ng/L of total PFAS was treated under continuous flow conditions to achieve MCLs in the effluent with no pretreatment; PFAS concentrated into 1.5 Liters, and 99.87% mineralization.

-ADVANTAGE PFAS TREATMENT: MUNICIPAL WASTEWATER
+ADVANTAGE™ PFAS TREATMENT: MUNICIPAL WASTEWATER

 PFAS-spiked wastewater with total organic carbon up to 70 mg/L treated to achieve MCLs for 62 days of continuous flow; Aluminum impact proven by testing same source without aluminum resulting in significantly less PFAS removal.

-Aluminum continuously recycled, demonstrating the Advantage Process
+Aluminum continuously recycled, demonstrating the ADVANTAGE™ Process

-ADVANTAGE HIGH-CONCENTRATION PFAS ADAPTABILITY
+ADVANTAGE™ HIGH-CONCENTRATION PFAS ADAPTABILITY

 Treated groundwater containing influent total PFAS concentrations ranging from 50,000 ng/L to 750,000 ng/L

-Treated 1,200 gallons of groundwater representative of expected groundwater extraction scenario for former industrial site.
+Treated 1,200 gallons of groundwater representative of expected groundwater extraction scenario from former industrial site.
 The water contained TOC of 10 mg/L and PFAS effluent levels met regulatory discharge requirements.
 To demonstrate the system’s adaptability to changes in influent PFAS concentrations, higher concentration water up to 750,000 ng/L was also treated to similar effluent levels with no change in operating parameters and cost.

 LAKE APOPKA PHOSPHOROUS REMOVAL